Tornadoes of 1968: April 2–4

 A multi-day tornado outbreak produced strong tornadoes from Texas and Iowa to Alabama.
 The outbreak started with several tornadoes touching down in the Texas Panhandle and Oklahoma on the evening of April 2 to shortly after midnight on April 3.
 An F2 tornado near Newlin, Texas destroyed barns and killed cattle.
 The most intense part of the outbreak took place on the afternoon and evening of April 3.
 An F4 tornado passed southeast of Star City, Arkansas to near Gould, destroying farm homes and killing 5 people.
 The tornado crossed Arkansas Highway 81 (now U.S. Route 425), tossing cars and peeling up a 60 foot section of asphalt.
 A second F4 tornado traveled for 40 mi across western Kentucky, damaging or destroying more than 50 homes and killing a couple in Calloway County.
-An F3 tornado damaged killed 4 people in Brighton and Atoka, Tennessee and damaged or destroyed about 100 trailers in Millington as well as many rural homes along its path.
+An F3 tornado killed 4 people in Brighton and Atoka, Tennessee and damaged or destroyed about 100 trailers in Millington as well as many rural homes along its path.
 Another F3 tornado near Paragould, Arkansas swept away a small house, killing a person inside, and severely damaged a large factory.